Language education: Skill teaching

 The four basic language skills are listening, speaking, reading, and writing.
 However, other, more socially-based skills have been identified more recently.
 Examples include summarizing, describing, and narrating.
-In addition, more general learning skills such as study skills and knowing one's own best learning style have been applied to language classrooms.
+In addition, more general learning skills, such as study skills and recognizing one's own best learning style, have been applied in language classrooms.

 In the 1970s and 1980s, these four basic skills were generally taught in isolation in a very rigid order, such as listening before speaking.
 But since then, it has been recognized that people generally use more than one language skill at a time, leading to more integrated exercises.
 Speaking is a skill that often is underrepresented in the traditional classroom.
-This is due to the fact that it is considered harder to teach and test.
-There are numerous texts on teaching and testing writing but relatively few on speaking.
+This is because it is considered harder to teach and test.
+There are numerous texts on teaching and testing writing, but relatively few on teaching and testing speaking.

 More recent textbooks stress the importance of students working with other students in pairs and groups, sometimes the entire class.
 Pair and group work give opportunities for more students to participate more actively.
 However, supervision of pairs and groups is important to make sure everyone participates as equally as possible.
 Such activities also provide opportunities for peer teaching, where weaker learners can find support from stronger classmates.

 Sandwich technique

-In foreign language teaching, the sandwich technique is the oral insertion of an idiomatic translation in the mother tongue between an unknown phrase in the learned language and its repetition, in order to convey meaning as rapidly and completely as possible.
+In foreign language teaching, the sandwich technique is the oral insertion of an idiomatic translation in the mother tongue between an unknown phrase in the learned language and its repetition, to convey meaning as rapidly and completely as possible.
 The mother tongue equivalent can be given almost as an aside, with a slight break in the flow of speech to mark it as an intruder.

-When modeling a dialogue sentence for students to repeat, the teacher not only gives an oral mother tongue equivalent for unknown words or phrases, but repeats the foreign language phrase before students imitate it: L2 $\rightarrow$ L1 $\rightarrow$ L2.
+When modeling a dialogue sentence for students to repeat, the teacher not only provides an oral mother-tongue equivalent for unknown words or phrases but also repeats the foreign-language phrase before students imitate it: L2 $\rightarrow$ L1 $\rightarrow$ L2.
 For example, a German teacher of English might engage in the following exchange with the students:

 Teacher: "Let me try – lass mich versuchen – let me try."